 TRAFFIC TICKET DEFENSE SUMMARY

-You should challenge every traffic ticket, whether it is a speeding ticket, or one of the many other types of moving violations or non-moving violations that make up California's Vehicle Code.
-If you don’t contest the traffic ticket, you may face any number of reprecussions, including:
+You should challenge every traffic infraction ticket, whether it is a speeding ticket, or one of the many other types of moving violations or non-moving violations that make up California's Vehicle Code.
+If you don’t contest the traffic ticket, you may face any number of negative consequences, including:

-• Paying a fine amount you can barely afford;
+• Paying a fine and/or penalty amount you can barely afford;

 • Suffering an insurance premium increase for the next three to five years;